-Set up static IP address
+Set up Static IP Address

-To modify the boot parameters during the boot process
+To modify the boot parameters during the boot process:

-1. At the GRUB menu, select Recover or Automatic Recover item and press ā€˜e’ to edit boot options.
+1. At the GRUB menu, select Recover or Automatic Recover item

 ip=<client-ip>:<srv-ip>:<gw-ip>:<netmask>:<host>:<device>:<autoconf> nameserver=<nameserver>